HYPERTEGRITY-AG/OpenSim/README.md

                         (each including).
 Note: Multiple location attributes can be defined by repeating -al.
   -ab name value, --attribute-boolean name value
-                        [Only NGSI!]
+                        [Only NGSI-V2!]
 Define a boolean attribute used for the payload by 'name' (The name of the attribute, e.g.: public) and 'value' (One of 'true', 'false' or 'toggle' [ie. randomly switch between true and false]).
 Note: